Don’t Apologise for your Views and Values

 - Having walks ruined, by picking up every piece of litter

-- Getting upset if you see an injured creature (however small), and needing to carry the number of your local wildlife rescue and marine life rescue on your phone.
+- Carrying numbers of local wildlife rescue and marine life rescue on your phone.

 - Getting involved in trying to find lost pets.